Premiums Have Increased

 “The cost of health insurance for many Americans this year climbed more sharply than in previous years, outstripping any growth in workers’ wages and adding more uncertainty about the pace of rising medical costs.
 A new study by the Kaiser Family Foundation, a nonprofit research group that tracks employer-sponsored health insurance on a yearly basis, shows that the average annual premium for family coverage through an employer reached $15,073 in 2011, an increase of 9 percent over the previous year.”
 (Reed Abelson, “U.S. Health Insurance Cost Rises Sharply, Study Finds,” The New York Times , 9/27/11)

-“Bob Casey’s decision to make Barack Obama’s healthcare bill the law of the land has increased the average healthcare premium by $1,300,” said National Republican Senatorial Committee (NRSC) spokesman Lance Trover.
-“With so many Pennsylvanians already suffering from the failed economic and energy policies of Bob Casey, this is just another costly burden that Casey has placed on the Keystone State.”
+“When DNC Chairman Tim Kaine was campaigning for Barack Obama’s job-killing healthcare bill he promised it would lower healthcare costs, but today Virginians have seen their premiums rise by $1,300,” said National Republican Senatorial Committee (NRSC) spokesman Brian Walsh.
+“With so many Virginians already suffering from the failed economic and energy policies of Barack Obama and Tim Kaine, this is just another costly burden that they have placed on the hardworking people of Virginia.”

 But Since ObamaCare Has Passed Healthcare Premiums Have Skyrocketed